-To apply for the internship program, you must upload a:
+To be considered for the internship program, students must:

 The Selection Process

 Mentors will contact prospective interns directly.
 Interviews may be informal phone conversations or formal in-person interviews, so it is recommended you prepare for both situations.
-Mentors may begin contacting students in mid-March 2022.
+Mentors may begin contacting students in mid-March 2024 at the earliest.

-Prepare a list of questions in advance to ask about the internship such as:
+The Student Programs Office recommends preparing a list of questions in advance to ask about the internship, such as:

-- Could you tell me more about the work done in your organization?
+- Can you tell me more about the work done in your organization?

 - What kinds of projects will I work on as an intern?